 - False Siamese Algae Eater (Garra cambodgiensis) is one of the most commonly mislabeled imitations in pet stores.
 You can distinguish them with diagonal dye stripes on their dorsal fins.

-The black stripe of the flying fox is usually smooth and ends at the base of the tail fin.
-Algae eater’s are not very similar and stretch to the end of the tail.
+Unfortunately, it is a quite difficult task to look through their mouths for while the fishes are alive and active, however one can only guess by understanding the differences in their colours.
+For instance, the flying fox has a black stripe that is usually smooth and ends at the base of the tail fin.
+Algae eaters are not very similar and stretch to the end of the tail.

 Temperament and behavior